digital-work-lab/open-source-project/docs/syllabus.md

 - **Problem-Solving Mindset**: Embrace challenges and approach problems methodically, making use of available resources and seeking help when necessary.
 - **Preparation and Responsibility**: Be well-prepared for meetings and reviews, understand your code, and be able to explain your approach and decisions.
 - **Ethical Considerations**: Avoid the use of generative AI tools like ChatGPT for coding tasks to prevent potential copyright issues and ensure the originality of your work.
-- **Open-Source Approach**: Work publicly, communicate in English, and create a professional profile on platforms like GitHub.
+- **Open Source Approach**: Work publicly, communicate in English, and create a professional profile on platforms like GitHub.

 ## Student responsibilities